Natural-selection1/vizjj/README.md

 Some useful commands:

-- `npm run test` - execute unit tests.
+- `bun run test` - execute unit tests.
-- `npm run gen` - update the IPC message types in src/messages from src-tauri/messages.rs.
+- `bun run gen` - update the IPC message types in src/messages from src-tauri/messages.rs.
+- `bun run fix` - format the code and fix clippy warnings.
-- `npm run tauri dev` - launch a debug build with automatic reloading.
+- `bun run tauri dev` - launch a debug build with automatic reloading.
-- `npm run tauri build -- --target universal-apple-darwin` - create a fat binary for MacOS.
+- `bun run tauri build -- --target universal-apple-darwin` - create a fat binary for MacOS.
-- `npm run tauri dev -- -- -- --debug` - run locally with --debug.
+- `bun run tauri dev -- -- -- --debug` - run locally with --debug.
 Yes, all three `--` are necessary.

 [DESIGN.md](DESIGN.md) has some basic information about how GG works.